speters217/pokemonGen3AutoRNG/README.md

 This lua script can allow you to automatically RNG any pokemon in a gen 3 pokemon game.

+For instructions on how to do this manually, a good explanation of what is actually happening, and how to do much of the setting up, consult the following guide: https://projectpokemon.org/home/forums/topic/40187-tutorial-gen-3-emurng-tutorials-for-basic-methods/

 Note that only method 1 Pokemon, static encounters, have been tested.

 Steps to use the script: